Viggo Widerøe: Career

 In 1937, a personal tragedy struck as Arild Widerøe and other family members lost their lives in an air accident at the Port of Oslo.
 Two years later, civil aviation was put on hold due to hardships with supply of fuel.
 Nonetheless, Widerøe provided flight training for exiled Finns during their Winter War of 1939.
 In 1940, Norway was invaded by Germany as a part of World War II.
 Viggo joined Milorg, part of the Norwegian resistance.
 He helped young Norwegian men to flee the country to become war pilots based in foreign countries.
-Soon, he became suspect in the eyes of German forces.
-He was arrested for "spying" in May 1941, and was imprisoned at Møllergata 19 for two months.
+Soon, he became a suspect in the eyes of German forces.
+He was arrested for espionage in May 1941, and was imprisoned at Møllergata 19 for two months.
 He was sentenced to death, but this was converted to ten year of prison after he held his speech of defence in German.
-He was transferred to Grini concentration camp in July 1941, as #352 of almost 20,000 prisoners.
-Another aerial pioneer Helge Skappel was imprisoned as well, and they spent prison time in Åkebergveien from October to November 1941, before being shipped to Germany via Akershus Fortress.
+He was transferred to Grini concentration camp in July 1941 as #352 of almost 20,000 prisoners.
+Another aerial pioneer Helge Skappel was imprisoned there as well, and they spent prison time in Åkebergveien from October to November 1941, before being shipped to Germany via Akershus Fortress.
 He was imprisoned in Hamburg-Fühlsbuttel from 13 January 1942, and later three other camps in Rendsburg, Dreibergen and Dieburg until he was liberated in March 1945.
 For the rest of the war, he worked as a secretary and interpreter for the American General George Patton.
 His wife was also involved in Norwegian resistance work.

-After the war, Widerøe was employed as assisting director in the Norwegian Aviation Authority from 1945 to 1946.
+After the war, Widerøe was employed as assistant director in the Norwegian Aviation Authority from 1945 to 1946.
 He then became chief inspector of DNL, and then became one of the first Norwegian employees when Scandinavian Airlines System (SAS) was established, after he had moved to Stockholm in Sweden.
 In SAS, he mainly worked with headhunting people for the new company.
 In 1947, DNL sold its stake in Widerøe's Flyveselskap to Forenede Industrier.
 Viggo was headhunted to become managing director, a position he held until 1969.
-But he continued to also work as a pilot for the company until 1954, when he took last flight.
+But he continued to also work as a pilot for the company until 1954, when he took his last flight as a pilot.
 He also flew secret reconnaissance missions in Finnmark for the Norwegian Intelligence Service, as a part of the Cold War, and was in charge of a military aviation school at Hønefoss Airport, Eggemoen from 1950 to 1952.

-He was decorated with the Royal Norwegian Order of St. Olav in 1954, and Mount Widerøe in Antarctica was named after him.
-On the other hand, Viggo never made much money from starting the company.
-He was in debt until the 1980s, and by the 1990s, he only had shares for NOK 3,000.
-After retirement, Viggo remained in Oslo during the summer, but spent his winters in L'Alfàs del Pi in Spain.
+Widerøe was decorated with the Royal Norwegian Order of St. Olav in 1954, and Mount Widerøe in Antarctica was named after him.
+Widerøe never made much money from starting his company.
+He was in debt until the 1980s, and by the 1990s, he only had shares worth NOK 3,000.
+After retirement, Widerøe remained in Oslo during the summer, but spent his winters in L'Alfàs del Pi in Spain.
 He died in January 2002 in Oslo.